bighippo999/bit-order-queues/readme.txt

  Awaiting Dispatch
  Dispatched
  Query
+Additional Status for Multiple Suppliers to be manually decided.

-For use with BlackIce systems and automation.
-Untested/unsupported for others but should work without issue.
+For use with BlackIce systems and automation (printers and barcode readers).
+Untested/unsupported for other system.

 == Installation ==

-1. Upload `woocommerce-bit-order-statuses` to the `/wp-content/plugins/` directory
+1. Upload `wc-bit-order-queues` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-= Why am I getting a warning to create "Suppliers" attribute? = While active the plugin replies on the Suppliers Attribute.
+= Why am I getting a warning to create "Suppliers" attribute? = While active the plugin relies on the Suppliers Product Attribute.
 If this is not present, you will receive a warning until you create it.

 = What actions should I take before deactivating? =